lorenzorossi8497/lorenzorossi8497.github.io/index.md

 I am a PhD Student at the Economics Department at the Ca' Foscari University of Venice.

-My research interests are in Political Economy and Policy Evaluation.
+My research interests are Political Economy and Policy Evaluation.